Zumwaltboi68/Stable-Cascade/README.md

 steps), SDXL (50 inference steps), SDXL Turbo (1 inference step) and Würstchen v2 (30 inference steps).

 ## Code Example

-Iinstall `diffusers` from this branch while the PR is WIP.
+**⚠️ Important**: For the code below to work, you have to install `diffusers` from this branch while the PR is WIP.

 ```shell
 pip install git+https://github.com/kashif/diffusers.git@wuerstchen-v3
 ```